Michael Trice, Ph.D.

 Graduate Assistant for Ecumenical and Interreligious Dialogue

 Hannah Hochkeppel is a 2nd year student here at the School of Theology and Ministry.
 She is hoping to graduate with her Masters and then continue on to get her Doctorate in Educational Leadership, with a focus on special education, curriculum, and program development.
 Hannah currently works as the director of elementary faith formation at her church and hopes to continue working in religious education after finishing school.
-She hopes to extend her work in inclusive religious education beyond her own church, to help all children and their families to find a loving and accepting religious community.
+She hopes to extend her work in inclusive religious education beyond her own church and to the broader ecumenical and interreligious community, to help all children and their families to find a loving and accepting faith community.